jcammmmm/1fa-ya/TRAVEL-GUIDE.md

   diferent hosts we must configure properly CORS.
 To do that we added
   a @CrossOrigin("http://localhost:8081") annotation to ServiceRepository.

+- This toolchaining is nice, reloads on every change!
+    * VsCode with LiveServer -> Webpack + watch -> Firefox

 # TODO
 [ ] Make the service's house fetch efficient.
 (Review Tag fetching, they are